-Today less than 3% of the world’s transport fuels come from biofuels.
-This percentage is millions of gallons of biofuels lower than anticipated and mandated by the United States government as well as other countries throughout the world.
+Today less than 3% of the world’s transport fuels come from biofuel plane.
+This percentage is millions of gallons of biofuel plane lower than anticipated and mandated by the United States government and other countries throughout the world.

-The RFS (Renewable Fuel Standard) and other initiatives require transportation fuels sold in the USA to contain a minimum volume of renewable fuel that increases each year since 2005
+The RFS (Renewable Fuel Standard) and other initiatives require transportation biofuel plane sold in the USA to contain a minimum volume of renewable fuel that increases each year since 2005

-By 2021 the International Carbon Standards Board will penalize airlines that are not in compliance with lowering their carbon footprint (CO2, Hydrocarbons, Sulfur, Nitrogen Oxides, Carbon Monoxide) and reduce climate-altering particles and gases that interact with the atmosphere.
-This will be implemented by CORSIA , a Global Offsetting and Reduction Scheme for International Aviation already in effect.
+By 2021 the International Carbon Standards Board will penalize airlines that are not in compliance with lowering their carbon footprint (CO2, Hydrocarbons, Sulfur, Nitrogen Oxides, Carbon Monoxide) to reduce climate-altering particles and gases that interact with the atmosphere.
+This will be implemented by CORSIA, a Global Offsetting and Reduction Scheme for International Aviation already in effect.

-In 2017 SeaTac International Airport put in place a task force to develop a 10 and 20 year plan to blend a minimum of 10% biofuel with standard aviation fuel over the next decade (SeaTac currently uses 750 million gallons per year)
+In 2017 SeaTac International Airport put in place a task force to develop a 10 and 20-year plan to blend a minimum of 10% biofuel plane with standard aviation fuel over the next decade (SeaTac currently uses 750 million gallons per year)

-By taking woody biomass on the forest floor we preserve the undergrowth, allow plant life to flourish, provide habitat for animals and reduces harmful methane emissions on the ground and in landfills
+By taking woody biomass on the forest floor, we preserve the undergrowth, allow plant life to flourish, provide habitat for animals, and reduce harmful methane emissions on the ground and landfills.

 Let’s Recycle Everything